eddy20001118/Skoll-2019/README.md

 **GradleRIO: 2019.0.0-alpha-3 (GradleRIOVersion)** \
 **Pathfinder: 1.8 (pathfinderVersion)**

-**So, I'm not going to upgrade this project with 2019 core Libraries until the stable version is released.
-Please check it out [here](https://github.com/wpilibsuite/allwpilib/releases).**
+**I'm not going to upgrade this project with 2019 core Libraries until the stable version is released.
+Please check it out [here](https://github.com/wpilibsuite/allwpilib/releases) to see 2019 core Libraries status.**

 ## FRC-ROS Project Structure
 The project structure is shown below.
 This structure diagram mainly shows the structure about autonomous navigation, introducing how ROS and Roborio cooperate.